-A minimum of 32 credits are required for the PhD degree, ten of which must be didactic course credits.
+A minimum of 32 credits are required for the PhD degree, and depending on the academic background of the student, 16 to 24 credits must be didactic course credits.
 In addition to satisfactory completion of course work, a preliminary qualifying examination and a research dissertation and defense in the student's field of research must be completed.
 The academic program runs year-round.
 It is expected that students continue research during the summer.

 Students are required to take three mandatory courses:

-Some entering students may already have post-graduate training, and some recommended coursework may be waived by the Biomedical Sciences Graduate Program Committee, upon recommendation by the TAC, on an individual basis.
-However, the student will still be required to complete a minimum of 32 credit hours, of which ten must be didactic credits.
-The great majority of the graduate courses listed in this program are taught on the Cummings School campus.
-All graduate students are required to participate in the program's weekly journal club and attend seminars each semester.
-The faculty and scientific staff involved in the program actively contribute to the program by offering seminars and courses and by participating in journal club.
+Some entering students may already have post-graduate training, and some recommended coursework may be waived by the PhD Program Committee, upon recommendation by the TAC, on an individual basis.
+However, the student will still be required to complete a minimum of 32 credit hours, of which 16 to 24 must be didactic credits.

 Graduate coursework completed elsewhere for a previous degree may not be applied toward PhD credit for the program.
-However, if the student has taken prior coursework in a relevant field, the student can speak with his or her mentor and TAC to request a waiver of similar courses in the PhD program.
+However, if the student has taken prior coursework in a relevant field, the student can speak with their TAC to request a waiver of similar courses in the PhD program.
 If the TAC agrees, the student is not required to take these courses but will be required to take other courses to fulfill the didactic credit requirements.

-The minimum residence requirement for the PhD program is three academic years of full-time study and a dissertation.
-Most students take between three and five years to complete their degree requirements, but all must complete their work within seven consecutive years.
+The minimum time requirement for the PhD program is three academic years of full-time study and a dissertation.
+Most students take between four and five years to complete their degree requirements, but all must complete their work within seven consecutive years.

 A major portion of work toward the doctoral degree consists of the preparation of a doctoral thesis or dissertation.
-The topic of the dissertation is chosen with the approval of the mentor, and the dissertation is written under his or her supervision.
-The dissertation must demonstrate high achievement in a specific branch of knowledge, the original development of an appropriate subject, and independent research.
+The topic of the dissertation is chosen with the approval of the mentor and TAC, and the dissertation is written under their supervision.
+The dissertation must demonstrate high achievement in a specific area of knowledge, the original development of an appropriate subject, and independent research.
 The TAC must accept the dissertation.
-The examination is oral, written, or both, as determined by the program faculty.
+The examination is oral and written.